Banking and Investment

 Investment banking (IB) roles tend to be split into front office (making investment decisions and trading), middle office (advising and monitoring the front office) and back office (providing research and information for staff).

 Most jobs in IB (with exception of computer programming) tend to be advertised to students with any degree, as long as they can prove numeric ability and strong motivation to succeed.
-In addition to comprehensive insights into the different roles, you will also find advertised roles for graduates and work experience/internships.
-You will need to be well-informed in order to compete for a role in IB.
-Use the main resources below.
+In addition to comprehensive insights into the different roles, you will also find advertised roles for graduates and work experience/internships through these publishers.
+You will need to be really well-informed in order to compete well for a role in IB.

 The following sites give comprehensive insights into the different career areas in this field, salary information, training and development, key skills required, as well as advertised jobs and work experience/internships/placements.